Leading By Example: Wesley Financial Group Featured in Fortune Magazine

-Wesley Financial Group, LLC was featured in Fortune Magazine's article about the companies who let their core values guide their strategy and helped those who needed it most in 2020.
-Below is an excerpt from the Fortune article that was published in their February/March 2021 issue.
+Wesley Financial Group, LLC, was featured in Fortune Magazine’s article about the companies that let their core values guide their strategy and helped those who needed it most in 2020.
+Below is an excerpt from the Fortune article, which was published in their February/March 2021 issue.
 For the full article, please see the images below.

 Another firm that made a significant impact in 2020 is Wesley Financial Group, LLC, a Franklin, Tenn.–based consumer advocate that specializes in timeshare cancellation and timeshare debt elimination for individuals and families.
 Founder and CEO Chuck McDowell named the company for John Wesley, the founder of the Methodist Church, after one of his quotes stuck with him: “Do all the good you can, by all the means you can, in all the ways you can, in all the places you can, at all the times you can, to all the people you can, as long as ever you can.”